 He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 Then he said to them, "My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me."
 (Matthew 26:37-38)

 Why did Jesus become 'sorrowful and troubled'?Why did Jesus become "sorrowful and troubled" and "overwhelmed with sorrow to the point of death"?

 The word "sorrow" here is being translated from the Greek word περίλυπος (perilypos) which means, "very sad" and "exceedingly sorrowful" according to the lexicon, and "so much as to cause one's death."

-Ecclesiastical sectarian teachers would have us believe that Jesus' sorrow was related either to Judas' forthcoming betrayal, Peter's denial, or both.
+Some would have us believe that Jesus' sorrow was related either to Judas' betrayal, Peter's denial, or both.
 If this were true, why did he ask Peter with the other two disciples to come with him?